 Joel Kaplan is the ultimate storyteller with his camera.
 His images, interviews, and intuition are all creative tools he engages to deliver a product that goes far beyond the ordinary.
 While other photographers are just following the action, Kaplan looks to capture the reaction.
 He believes it is the human element that communicates the heart and soul of every narrative.

 Kaplan’s professional experience began at WPBT-Channel 2, Public Television in Miami, Florida where he was employed from 1980 to 1995.
 While there, Kaplan was the Senior Videographer/Editor for The Nightly Business Report, the magazine series Florida!
 And a long list of award-winning documentaries including The New American Crucible.
 His love and talent for documentaries span many decades.
-Most recently, he worked on documentaries for public television that has taken his talents around the world.
-West Encounters East, The Soul of Guna Yula and Fragility are documentaries presented by South Florida PBS that captures the artistic talents of those who struggle to keep the vanishing arts alive in countries such as Central and South America as well as Asia.
+Most recently, he worked on documentaries for public television that have taken his talents around the world.
+West Encounters East, The Soul of Guna Yula and Fragility are documentaries presented by South Florida PBS that capture the artistic talents of those who struggle to keep the vanishing arts alive in countries such as Central and South America as well as Asia.

 In 1995, Kaplan moved on to work for his newly incorporated production company, Kaplan Multimedia.
-His worked ventured beyond public television to include clients such as National Geographic Channel, Discovery Channel, HGTV, Hallmark Channel, Sci-Fi Channel, The Learning Channel, VH-1, MTV, ABC sports, USA Network, CNBC, TNN and the Travel Channel.
-His corporate client list includes, Newsweek Productions, National Parks Service, Cousteau Foundation, National/Alamo Car Rental, Baptist Health Care Systems, and many others.
+His work ventured beyond public television to include clients such as National Geographic Channel, Discovery Channel, HGTV, Hallmark Channel, Sci-Fi Channel, The Learning Channel, VH-1, MTV, ABC sports, USA Network, CNBC, TNN and the Travel Channel.
+His corporate client list includes Newsweek Productions, National Parks Service, Cousteau Foundation, National/Alamo Car Rental, Baptist Health Care Systems, and many others.

 Most recently, Kaplan teamed up with long time colleague Linda Corley to form their innovative production company Daydream Productions.
 The two decided, after the Parkland school shooting, to dedicate one year of their career to cover the struggles and triumphs of those who survived the horrible tragedy that took place at Marjory Stoneman Douglas High School on February 14, 2018.
 Their work culminated into a national documentary, After Parkland, Healing a Community and a Nation, which will air on public television in the fall of 2019, as well as appear at various film festivals throughout the United States.